 - Protocols: IKEv2, OpenVPN, L2TP, IPSec, PPTP

 - Cheapest plan: $89.99/year (equivalent to $7.50/month), first payment half price

-Speed: When I tested IPVanish I encountered the slowest maximum and average speeds to date.
-But that’s not everyone’s experience.
-Reviewers in the US report higher average speeds than my maximum speed.
+Speed: When I tested IPVanish, I encountered the slowest maximum and average speeds to date.
+But that’s not everyone’s experience—reviewers in the US report higher average rates than my maximum speed.

 - My tests AU: maximum 41%, fastest AU, slowest UK

 - CNET US: average 45%